McMaster-Baby-Lab/handbook/pages/Basics/labActivities.md

 Ensure the doors inside the lab space are closed.
 Make sure the 2 doors leading to our lab are closed and that the key is securely placed in the lock box.

+{: .new }
+> we will also need a description of mini task.
+Use the following as a reference.
+>
+> Specifically, my lab frequently offers students opportunities to work on mini tasks, such as literature review, learning to use new software, and programming.
+Students are encouraged to take on tasks that align with their interests and career developmental goals, which may help them achieve their future career aspirations.

 ## Lab meetings